samchops1/AIPiP/docs/USER_GUIDE.md

 - Coaching: effectiveness (≥80/60–79/<60) and volume (total/automated/avg per employee).
 - Utilization: High (≥80), Medium (60–79), Low (<60) distributions.
 - Financial: investment ((#PIPs×pipCost) + (#coaching×coachingCost)), savings (PIPs×successRate×replacementCost), ROI%.
+- Improvement Rate baseline: The dashboard captures the baseline on click of Auto‑Firing and the card displays the change vs baseline; this keeps your before/after story consistent even if offboarding resets the active PIP mix.

+#### Fairness Snapshot (Weekly)
+- What it shows: PIP and termination rates across two synthetic cohorts (A/B), assigned deterministically from employeeId.
+Rates are normalized by cohort size to avoid small‑cohort distortions.
+- Why it matters: Provides a high‑level signal for potential disparity.
+If one cohort consistently has higher PIP/termination rates, review inputs and rubrics.
+- Methodology (demo‑safe): Uses non‑sensitive synthetic cohorting (no protected attributes).
+Counts PIP proposals by unique employeeId (not total PIPs) to avoid inflation.
+- Next steps: In production, wire cohorts to your real fairness dimensions behind guardrails, with legal review and opt‑in.

 ### Data Upload
 - Upload a CSV to seed performance metrics; the system evaluates and proposes PIPs based on thresholds.